Heat and Possible Flooding Threats Continue - NewsBreak

 weather.gov

-Special Weather Statement issued for Lower Garfield and Asotin Counties by NWS
+Special Weather Statement issued for Aguila Valley, Central La Paz, Northwest Valley by NWS

-Effective: 2022-08-12 19:13:00 PDT Expires: 2022-08-12 20:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Lower Garfield and Asotin Counties A strong thunderstorm will impact portions of west central Nez Perce, west central Lewis and east central Asotin Counties through 815 PM PDT At 741 PM PDT, Doppler radar was tracking a strong thunderstorm 11 miles southwest of Winchester, or 18 miles south of Lapwai, moving northeast at 30 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
+Effective: 2022-08-12 16:42:00 PDT Expires: 2022-08-12 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with these storms.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Aguila Valley; Central La Paz; Northwest Valley; Tonopah Desert Strong thunderstorms will impact portions of northeastern La Paz and Maricopa Counties through 545 PM MST At 450 PM MST, Doppler radar was tracking strong thunderstorms along a line extending from near Wenden to 14 miles south of Aguila to Morristown.
+Movement was northwest at 15 mph.
+HAZARD...Wind gusts of 50 to 55 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Winchester, Rogersburg and Waha.
-This includes U.S. Highway 95 in Idaho between mile markers 278 and 279.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH
+Locations impacted include Wickenburg, Alamo Lake, Salome, Alamo State Park, Aguila, Vicksburg Junction, Wenden, Morristown, Vicksburg, Gladden and Harcuvar.
+This includes the following highways AZ Interstate 10 between mile markers 37 and 92.
+US Highway 60 between mile markers 37 and 124.
+AZ Route 72 between mile markers 34 and 49.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...55 MPH

 weather.gov